 News of Spanish discoveries in the Pacific also reached her rivals.
 Queen Elizabeth I of England, the enemy of King Philip II’s Spain, did everything she could to damage Spanish interests.
 England fomented revolt against Spanish power in Netherlands and encouraged English privateers to target Spanish ships abroad.

 One such privateer was Francis Drake.
-In 1577 Drake sailed from the English-controlled Plymouth harbor in what is today Massachusetts , rounded Cape Horn and sailed up the Pacific coast of South America, raiding towns and attacking Spanish ships until arriving somewhere near San Francisco Bay in 1579.
+In 1577 Drake sailed from Plymouth harbor in England, rounded Cape Horn and navigated up the Pacific coast of South America, raiding towns and attacking Spanish ships until arriving somewhere near San Francisco Bay in 1579.
 He claimed the country in the name of England, and today a small bay about 30 miles north of San Francisco is named for him.

 Although Spain had to guard against English harassment, it never constituted more than an occasional threat.
 It was the creation of the British East India Company in 1600, followed shortly after by the Dutch East India Company, that intensified Spanish interest in finding safe places to land ships along the north Pacific coast.

 In 1602 the Spanish viceroy gave instructions to Sebastián Vizcaíno, an ambitious trader from Acapulco, to sail up the coast of Upper and Lower California as far as Cape Mendocino to discover and note any natural harbors that could be found.
 Along the way he encountered — and often renamed — many of the locales that Cabrillo had come across 60 years earlier.
 Vizcaíno and his party also encountered numerous California Indians during the expedition, though their interactions were more peaceful than those of Cabrillo decades before.